tsackton/taelgar/_templates/README.md

 Origin and originRegion are where the NPC was born.
 For most NPCs, this is probably either not relevant or the same as home/homeRegion, and can be left blank.
 But included in case it is occasionally useful.

 Affiliations is largely for dataview queries to build org charts and the like.

+NPC-header inserts a brief summary table with basic information calculated from yaml frontmatter.

+## Tags

+Currently working with four main importance tags:
+- Key: an extensively recurring NPC with highly significant plot relevance
+- Major: a recurring NPC or one with plot relevance
+- Minor: an NPC with minor plot relevance, or significant screen time in a single session
+- Background: an NPC with a non-plot-relevant role in a single session, or otherwise  a color/background character

+Plus two info tags on top:
+- Unmet: the party has not yet met the NPC, although they have heard of them
+- Unknown: the party does not yet know of this NPC

+Plus the special historical tag:
+- Historical: an NPC who is deceased and can't be met.

+An NPC cannot have more than one importance tag, and generally all except historical NPCs should have an importance tag.
+Historical NPCs can have one, but don't need it.